CICIFLY/Data-Analytics-Projects/README.md

 * Multiple Linear Regression
 * Logistic Regression

-Project:
-Analyze Experiment Results

-In this project, I was provided a dataset reflecting data collected from an experiment.
+Project 2: Investigate a dataset called TMDb movie data.
+I was provided a dataset reflecting data collected from an experiment.
 I used statistical techniques to answer questions about the data and report my conclusions and recommendations in a report.